Create an RSS Feed Reader in PHP

 • Define a variable $rss_feed_url and assign the URL to the feed.

-• Check if RSS was successfully loaded.
+• Check if the RSS was successfully loaded.

 • Loop through each channel item and display the title of the item in an anchor element with a URL to the channel item.